MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/02-building-display-options-processwire.md

 }
 ```

-You can see how it will be easy to add an additional section and integrate it into the existing solution.
+You can see how it will be easy to add a new section and integrate it into the existing solution.
 Though a fourth item would result in `4! = 24` possibilities to sort them.
 At that point, there should be a discussion about which arrangements are actually needed, and only those should be included as options.

 ## Conclusion